-All new moms go through dramatic body changes through pregnancy and wish to regain their pre pregnancy shape directly after giving birth, postpartum waist training is a practice using abdominal compression binders or postpartum corsets to help the body with its recovery process.
+All new moms go through dramatic body changes through pregnancy fertility and wish to regain their pre pregnancy shape directly after giving birth, postpartum core training is a practice using abdominal compression binders or postpartum waist trainers to help the body with its recovery process.
 This practice will make the postpartum phase easier for the mother and make her body get in shape in no time.

 What waist trainer should you choose after giving birth?

 During postpartum, your body will be most vulnerable and your abdominal organs will need to get into place without being subject to a strong pressure that may disrupt the natural recovery process.
-For this reason, you should stay away from any steel-boned corsets and only consider something more breathable and less compressible like compression binders, latex trainers, or the most comfortable of them all, the neoprene waist trainer.
+For this reason, you should stay away from any steel-boned waist trainers and only consider something more breathable and less compressible like compression binders, latex trainers, or the most comfortable of them all, the neoprene tummy belt.

-Why are neoprene waist trainers the best for postpartum?
+Why are neoprene cinchers the best for postpartum?

-The neoprene will not only make your postpartum waist training experience safer, but also more comfortable and enjoyable.
-Take a look at our online shop on hourglasswaist.com.au for the best collection of postpartum neoprene waist trainers.
+The neoprene will not only make your postpartum training experience safer, but also more comfortable and enjoyable.
+Take a look at our online shop on hourglasswaist.com.au for the best collection of postpartum neoprene tummy belts.

 If you are still following up and waiting for the answer to our main question, then we won’t make you wait any longer.
 Is it safe to waist train after having a baby?